 Can a beginner survive an indoor cycling class at Ride!?

-The best thing about this format of exercise is that you are in complete control of the gear at which you ride, whether you are seated or standing or if you are sprinting or jogging.
+The best thing about this format of exercise is that you are in complete control of the gear at which you ride, the pace at which you pedal and whether you are seated or standing.
 It’s a completely individual workout done with the added benefit of having the group and the instructor there to guide and motivate you.
-If this still doesn’t put your mind at ease, try out one of the Beginners’ Classes on the schedule and discover why it’s the most addictive cardio workout available.
+Our instructors will help fit you properly on your bike before the class starts.

 Do I need special shoes?